reacan/digisnacks/content/post/lineage-os/index.en.md

 ###### Bloatware: This is a system app and cannot be uninstalled.

 Unnecessary software that cannot be uninstalled.
-No thanks, I don't need your "_Smart Assistant_" and other such useless applications, and it is a crime against the buyer that such applications cannot be uninstalled.
+No thanks, I don't need your "_Smart Assistant_" and other such useless applications, and it is a crime against the customer that such applications cannot be uninstalled.
 I like my phone to have only what I need, and therefore it works quickly and smoothly, even though it is not the latest model on the market.

 ###### Security and privacy